;

 • Why was it that, after college, I rarely pursued education with intention and on my own?

-• How could I love learning at school and have high expectations for myself, but then discontinue my education as soon as the semester ended?
+• How could I love learning at school and have high expectations for myself but then discontinue my education as soon as the semester ended?

 • Why did it take me years to pick up a book after finishing college?

 Can you relate to this?
 I don’t think I’m alone.
-I’d love to hear your thoughts in the comments.

 Free Course: Homeschool Your Kids with Confidence.
 Coaching with Jackie at HomeSchool ThinkTank